raspberrypilearning/sense-hat-advent-calendar/en/step_8.md

   month = strftime("%B")
 ```

-If you are using the Sense HAT emulator, you can simulate pressing the joystick by pressing the "Enter" key on your keyboard instead.
+If you are using the Sense HAT emulator, you can simulate pressing the joystick by pressing the **Enter** key on your keyboard instead.

 You can display a message on the LED matrix using `show_message`.